mschxyz/Cat-Tree/README.md

 # Cat Tree

-A *very* simple representation of category hierarchies.
+A *very* simple plain text representation of category hierarchies.

 It should be human-readable and easily (de-)serializable.